Education Centre

 Elective placements for overseas medical students

-Effective 1 April 2023, a fee of NZ$120 (gst incl) per week applies to all overseas student placements at Hawke’s Bay Fallen Soldiers’ Memorial Hospital.
+A fee of NZ$120 (GST incl) per week applies to all overseas student placements at Hawke’s Bay Fallen Soldiers' Memorial Hospital

-• Provide a letter from your Dean of Studies confirming you are a bona fide medical student of good standing.
+A letter from your Dean of Studies confirming you are a bona fide medical student in good standing

-• Provide evidence of a Police Clearance from your country of residence and/or study.
+Evidence of a Police Clearance from your country of residence and/or study

-• Provide a copy of your passport photo.
-If you are interested in applying for an elective placement please contact the relevant Administrator for your area of interest.
+If you are interested in applying for an elective placement, please contact the Administrator for your area of interest.

 Elective placements at Hawke’s Bay hospital